1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 ARTICLE V

 5.1.
-Officers Generally; Election.
-The Executive officers of MARP shall be a President, a President-Elect, a Secretary, and a Treasurer.
-Only Individual members may serve as executive officers of MARP.
-In addition to the powers and duties set forth in these Bylaws, each officer shall have such powers and duties as are usually related to such office and as the Board may determine by resolution.
+Directors Generally; Election.
+The Executive Committee of MARP shall be a President, a President-Elect, a Secretary, and a Treasurer.
+Only Individual members may serve on the Executive Committee of MARP.
+In addition to the powers and duties set forth in these Bylaws, each director shall have such powers and duties as are usually related to such office and as the Board may determine by resolution.
 The President and President-Elect shall each hold office for a term of one year or until their successors are elected and have qualified, provided that the President-Elect shall automatically become President on May 1.
 The Secretary and Treasurer each shall hold office for a term of two years or until his or her successor is elected and has qualified.
 The Secretary shall be elected in even-numbered years and the Treasurer shall be elected in odd-numbered years.
 No more than one office may be held at one time by the same individual.
+No more than two members from an individual firm may serve on the Board at any given time.

 5.3.
 President-Elect.
 The President-Elect shall perform such duties as may be assigned by the Board of Directors or the President.
 In the event of a vacancy in the office of President because of death, resignation or removal, or during the President's absence or disability, incapacity or refusal to act, as determined by a vote of at least two-thirds of the Board of Directors, the President-Elect shall perform the duties of the President.